microsoft/call-center-ai/README.md

 - [x] Create by itself a todo list of tasks to complete the claim
 - [x] Customizable prompts
 - [x] Disengaging from a human agent when needed
+- [x] Filter out inappropriate content from the LLM, like profanity or concurrence company names
 - [x] Fine understanding of the customer request with GPT-4 Turbo
 - [x] Follow a specific data schema for the claim
 - [x] Has access to a documentation database (few-shot training / RAG)